About the 2026 festival

 Festival Venues

-In the 20th century, Hereford again played a critical role in Britain’s military story.
+In the 20th century, Hereford played a critical role in Britain’s military story.
 The munitions factory at Rotherwas supplied shells to the British army in both world wars and the RAF training base at Credenhill equipped pilots for service in Fighter and Bomber Command.

 Today, Stirling Lines in Hereford is the headquarters of 22 SAS Regiment.
 An estimated 25% of Herefordshire's population has a connection to the armed forces.